Medical Malpractice Lawyers

 - Listen to the patient

-Minor errors with the use of anesthesia can result in death, brain damage or permanent injury.
+Minor errors with the use of anesthesia can result in their wrongful death, brain damage or permanent injury.
 Anesthesia negligence can include:

 - Giving a patient too much anesthesia